The Ultimate Guide to Agile Marketing

 Next time you have whiskey and cola, try adding in the cola first, then the Jim Beam or Jack Daniels.
-If that’s the craziest thing you’ve ever heard, then welcome to the status quo bias.
+If that’s the craziest thing you’ve ever heard, then Content Marketing Platform to the status quo bias.

 This is the resistance to change.
 Like a wise woman once said, habits once started are hard to break, and this is as true in marketing project planning as in other aspects of life.

 If you’re a project planner who creates a plan well ahead of time, perfects it, and then presents your best works to your team, you’ll be resistant to change.

 This not only means that you miss out on improvement that you could have made the other day but also end up demotivating your team.